OfficeDev/office-scripts-docs/docs/resources/samples/get-table-data.md

 Download the file <a href="table-data-with-hyperlinks.xlsx">table-data-with-hyperlinks.xlsx</a> used in these samples and try it out yourself!

-## Office Scripts sample code: Return table data as JSON
+## Sample code: Return table data as JSON

 > [!NOTE]
 > You can change the `interface TableData` structure to match your table columns.
 Note that for column names with spaces, be sure to place your key in quotation marks, such as with `"Event ID"` in the sample.